Welcome to our Year 4 Class at St James’

 The children have already made a wonderful start to their first few weeks in Year 4 and demonstrating enthusiasm and a passion for learning.

-In English, we are focus on our text The Thieves of Ostia as a basis for our reading and writing creating descriptions of Roman markets, diary entries as well writing our own playscripts based on the legend of Romulus and Remus.
+In English, we are focusing on our text The Thieves of Ostia as a basis for our reading and writing creating descriptions of Roman markets, diary entries as well writing our own playscripts based on the legend of Romulus and Remus.

 Beyond, English and Maths, the children will be beginning their voyage back through history, learning about the Roman Empire and the impact of the Romans on Britain.
 The children are excited about the upcoming class trip to Segedunum Roman fort to participate in a full day immersing themselves in interactive workshops learning about life in a Roman fort.

-This half term, in science we have been looking at Living Things and Their Habitats.
-We have been learning to become experts in the use of classification keys to help group, identify and name a variety of living things.
+This term, in science we will look at Living Things and Their Habitats.
+We will learn how to become experts in the use of classification keys to help group, identify and name a variety of living things.
+We look forward to carrying out fieldwork in our local area and making accurate observational drawings of an invertebrate found in the local environment.

 Tips on how to help your child’s learning during the Autumn Term